40a/dotmesh/docs/dev-commands.md

 # dev commands

-How to develop the datamesh server, frontend and CLI all locally with Docker.
+How to develop the datamesh server, frontend and CLI locally with Docker.

 ## building images